 How can I find out more?

 Once ReSPECT has been adopted and introduced in your locality, your local healthcare team will be able to guide you further.
 Please also visit our frequently asked questions (FAQs) page.

 Find supporting files for Health Care Professionals, Patients and Carers, as well as publications and newsletter archives in our resource section.

-To learn more about CPR decision-making and for resources on making health and care choices, visit the Compassion in Dying website.
+To learn more about CPR recommendations and for resources on making health and care choices, visit the Compassion in Dying website.